smcasillas1/Capstone/README.md

 - Python's Data Cleaning Steps: Wrangling Cities/Counties via webscraping method

      1. Read HTML text information from Website that contains Ohio City and County Mapping
+     2. Created data frame for parsed data
-     2. Removed Zip Code column since it's out of scope of this project
+     3. Removed Zip Code column since it's out of scope of this project
-     3. Added State Name to add Parent level Hiearchy of the Cities and Counties
+     4. Added State Name to add Parent level Hiearchy of the Cities and Counties
-     4. Export content into a .csv
+     5. Export content into a .csv

 ## Data Analysis Process